kovaxis/midly/README.md

 # Midly

-Midly is a Standard Midi File parser and writer designed to be as efficient as possible, making as few allocations as possible and using multiple threads to parse and write MIDI tracks in parallel.
+Midly is a MIDI parser and writer designed for efficiency and completeness, making as few allocations as possible and using multiple threads to parse and write MIDI tracks in parallel.

 The behaviour of the parser is also configurable through crate features.
 See the crate-level documentation for the available features and `no_std` support.

 ## Getting started